peteroupc/peteroupc.github.io/randomgendoc.md

      |
      |  numbers_from_u01(self, u01, pdf, cdf, mn, mx, ures=None)
      |      Transforms one or more random variates in [0, 1] into numbers
-     |      (called quantiles) that follow a non-discrete probability distribution, based on its PDF
+     |      (called quantiles) that follow a nondiscrete probability distribution, based on its PDF
      |      (probability density function), its CDF (cumulative distribution
      |      function), or both.
      |